reasonwithoutrestraint/site/Original/Ethics/Criticisms/Naturalism.md

 These take a *causal reference theory* for moral properties, because a causal reference theory is the standard theory of reference for natural kind terms.
 This rejects the *description theory of reference*.
 What determines whether a natural property is good is not whether it has the attributes ascribed to it by the term "good", but whether it causally regulates our use of the word "good".
 We are looking not at the semantic attribution behind the term, but rather at the properties causally responsible for that word.

 This is similar to how we use the word "health".
 When we say that someone is "healthy", it's unclear what the *meaning* of that might be.
 "Healthiness" is a complex natural property that is not directly observable.
 Thus, "healthiness" cannot be *equated* with any simpler set of properties that are directly observable.
 However, we can determine what property "healthy" *refers to* by finding what causally regulates our use of the term "health".
 This can be done by looking at the simpler set of properties that *are* directly observable; these would be *indicators* of "healthiness" rather than *equivalent*.
 "Healthiness" thus has a robust causal profile, which means the property of being healthy can figure into causal explanations of our observations.
 Much the same is true of moral properties.

+Also from Descriptivism.md
+-> Translation Arguments (against Realism)
+-> Twin Earth Arguments (against Realism)

+Try not to emphasize the importance of attitudes.
+As we're just trying to disprove naturalism.
+Not prove non-cognitivism